Atmegal/MFURLN-CVPR-2019-relationship-detection-method/README.md

 # On-Exploring-Indeterminate-Relationships-for-Visual-Relationship-Detection

-We provide codes for On Exploring Undetermined Relationships for Visual Relationship Detection.
+We provide codes for On Exploring Undetermined Relationships for Visual Relationship Detection， CVPR2019.

 The codes includes three parts: codes of Faster R-CNN for object detection, codes of relationship generator for undetermined relationships, and codes of relationship predictor for relationship detection.